Adam works across multiple practice areas, suiting his versatile oral and written advocacy. Adam was called to the Bar in 2013.

 A subsequent appointment as director of the firm saw Adam oversee private client affairs, giving him a depth of insight into building personal relationships.
 Adam brings this to bear in criminal litigation, quickly building rapport with lay clients and witnesses, putting them at ease with his confident, understanding manner.

-Adam welcomes instructions in all junior criminal matters but is particularly suited to white collar crime including criminal breaches of the Insolvency Act 1986 and the Company Act 2006.
+Adam welcomes instructions in all criminal matters but is particularly suited to white collar crime including criminal breaches of the Insolvency Act 1986 and the Company Act 2006, and matters of regulation drawing on his experience in the civil courts.

 Cassel Scholar of Lincoln’s Inn (Major, named BPTC scholarship)